There is a Hidden Goldmine in Madoc, Ontario

 The pastry is a lovely light and flaky crust.
 It is stable in its structure without being too dense, and it holds the filling in quite nicely.
 The crust is delicious, and not at all overpowering of the overall tart experience.

 The filling of the butter tarts is very sweet and only slightly gooey.
 There is no worry about the ooze dripping down your hand.
-It is thick enough to stay in place, and yet runny enough to create that decadent experience we love.
+It is thick enough to stay in place, and yet runny enough to create that decadent experience we love—a sweet nugget of Gold.

 The butter tarts at Hidden Goldmine Bakery are perfectly shaped, nicely baked, not dry, or overbaked.